Meet the Team

 (she/her)

-Joyce is working as an assistant Technical Editor for an USAID project in the Philippines.
+the nutritional value of fishes and how habitat degradation may impact the sustainability of the nutritional resources of people in the Texas Coastal Bend.
 She got her MSc at Ghent University in Belgium where she majored in Marine Environmental Health.
-Her research interests revolve around coral reef fish ecology and fisheries management.
+Her research interests revolve around fish ecology and fisheries management.
 Outside of research, Joyce plays badminton and explores growing chickens.

 X: Joyce Velos